 Stroll in the direction of St. Patrick's Cathedral

-After your visit to the MET you can continue straight on Fifth Avenue towards the New York's New Gothic cathedral: St. Patrick's Cathedral.
+When you leave the MET, you can go straight down Fifth Avenue towards New York's New York Gothic cathedral: St. Patrick's Cathedral.
 The tour takes about 30 minutes in which you can appreciate the buildings and stores with the most expensive rent in the city and perhaps the world.

-When you arrive at the cathedral you don't have to worry about entrance fees because the entrance is free.
-You can appreciate its design both from inside and outside, as long as a religious ceremony is not taking place.
+Upon arrival you will be able to appreciate its design both from inside and outside, as long as a religious ceremony is not taking place.

-I also advise you to take a walk around Rockefeller Center on your way out, especially if you go to New York in December and you are a fan of the Christmas atmosphere (in that case don't hesitate to take a look at the article about Rockefeller Center at Christmas).
+I also advise you to take a walk around Rockefeller Center on your way out, especially if you are going to New York in December and you are a fan of the Christmas atmosphere (in that case do not hesitate to take a look at the article about Rockefeller Center at Christmas).
 It is located right in front of the cathedral.
 You can even take a lunch break there and then continue walking around the stores and Fifth Avenue a bit more.
-Right there you can (and should) climb the Top of the Rock for the best aerial views of Manhattan.
+Right there you can (and should) climb to the Top of the Rock for the best aerial views of Manhattan.

-One of Manhattan's newest skyscrapers, The Edge is located next to the Hudson Yards and close to the C and E subway lines.
+One of Manhattan's newest skyscrapers, The Edge is located next to the Hudson Yards and near the C and E subway lines.

 Admire the illuminated signs in Time Square

-To end the day, walk to Times Square.
-You are only a 10 minute walk away.
-Already from the intersection of 7th Avenue and 45th Street I promise you will freak out.
+To finish off the day, walk to Times Square.
+You're only a 10-minute walk away.
+From the intersection of 7th Avenue and 45th Street, I promise you'll have a blast.

 Take pictures by the red stairs, buy a Krispy Kreme doughnut and admire the illuminated signs that never sleep.
 Here you also have some giant stores you can visit such as **Forever 21, Levi's, H&**M, etc.

-While you're in the area, take advantage and go see an authentic Broadway musical!
+While you're in the area, take advantage and get in to see an authentic Broadway musical!
 But don't buy your tickets on the street, there are many scams.
 Book online so you can still walk around the area until show time.
 After all, it's your last day in the city and you'll want to take advantage of it to do some shopping.